Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 • Feeds a group: One batch is generous enough for a full family breakfast or sharing with guests at your next get-together.

-• Great any time of year: Easy enough to make on a regular day, but special enough to serve at brunch or give as a homemade gift.
+• Great any time of year: Easy enough to make on a regular day, but special enough to serve at brunch or give as a homemade gift (without the ice cream, of course!).

-A blueberry buckle topped with a scoop of vanilla ice cream sits on a plate.
+A blueberry buckle topped with a scoop of vanilla ice cream sits on a plate, with a spoon.

 How to Make Blueberry Buckle